brucou/-rxcc-state/README.md

 modified through actions guarded by predicates (extended part).

 Note that if we add concurrency and messaging (broadcast) to extended hierarchical state machines, we get a statechart.
-We made the decision to discard any concurrency mechanism and broadcast mechanism for two reasons :
+We made the decision to discard any concurrency mechanism and broadcast

- - these are arguably the weak point of statecharts, specially when it comes to readability, and coherent semantics
+ mechanism for two reasons :

- - we want to give the library user the possibility to choose its own concurrency and messaging semantics (sync/async, deterministic/non-deterministic, queued/unqueued, peer-to-peer/publish-subscribe, preemption/cooperation, etc.)
+ - the statechart concurrency model cannot be extended (violating the open-closed principle).
+We want to give the library user the possibility to choose its own concurrency and messaging semantics (sync/async, deterministic/non-deterministic, queued/unqueued,
+ peer-to-peer/publish-subscribe, preemption/cooperation, etc.)
+- concurrent state machines with significant cross-machine messaging are better developed with a (text-based) concurrency-oriented paradigm (CSP, etc.).
+The statechart graphical representation of such machines can be hard to reason about.
+In short when the reactive system under study is concurrency-driven, a concurrency-specialized paradigm provides more benefits.
+When that reactive system is primarily control-driven, a statechart/state machine can be a better tool.
+- statecharts have historically stumbled on the concurrency semantics, with more than 20 different semantics being proposed.
+Understanding precisely a given statechart (Rhapsody, Statemate, VisualMate, UML, etc.) hence may require a complete understanding of the chosen semantics (micro-steps, broadcast rules, etc.).
+- statecharts propose activities and actions, leading to complecting action management with control flow
+- a hierarchical automata already ocvers a large set of encountered use cases, has few simple rules, the desired concurrency can be added in any suitable form, and does not realize any effects : it is easy to combine and reuse and extend and reason about.

+NOTE: Too long put that in a separate section

 # Install
 **TODO**